The Miami County Park District protects and utilizes over 2,000 acres of land in Miami County.

 Geocaching is a great way to take gaming adventure outside.
 If you are interested in placing a geocache in a Miami County Park District Park please read the geocaching instructions and fill out an application.

 Mushroom and Berry Collecting Permit applications are available on the first business day of each year online, beginning at 8 a.m.
-No mail-in requests or voice messages will be accepted.
+No mail-in, email or voice message requests will be accepted.
 Mushroom & Berry Permits are granted only to Miami County residents.
 Permits are available for Stillwater Prairie Reserve, Charleston Falls Preserve and Lost Creek Reserve and are limited to 30 Miami County residents per park, per year.
 Only one permit per household allowed.

 For more information or to make a reservation please contact us at 937-335-6273 or send an email including information regarding your requested booking (activity, date, time, number of people, location).
 Permits are NOT valid until approved by a Miami County Park District staff.